dubovsky14/PlateSolver/README.md

 The code depends on OpenCV library, you firstly have to install it: ```https://opencv.org/```

+The python binding of the code also depends on python3-dev package, you have to install (i.e. ```sudo apt-get install python3-dev``` for Ubuntu)

-Once you have OpenCV installed, you can download and compile the code:
+Once you have OpenCV and python3-dev installed, you can download and compile the code:

 ```
     git clone git@github.com:dubovsky14/PlateSolver.git